bcgov/SS_quantSppFeas/README.md

 ---
 ## Readme
 ---
-This repository holds data, scripts, model outputs and figures of preliminary analyses of species distribution and climatic suitability predictions for BC tree species at the BEC site-series level.
+This repository holds data, scripts, model outputs and figures of preliminary analyses of species abundance and climatic suitability predictions for BC tree species at the BEC site-series level.

 ## Features
 TBD